koksal/dotfiles/README.md

-My dotfiles.
+# dotfiles

+These are just my personal dotfiles.
 Anything with the `.symlink` suffix will be linked to from the home directory.